alexjhetherington/anvil-level-design/README.md

 * Set unit system to None; set grid subdivisions to 1 (grid size is constant regardless of zoom level)
 * Lock camera rotation for orthographic grid views (hotkeys still work)

-For a more convenient experience I recommend you adjust the following:
+For a more convenient experience I recommend you consider adjusting the following:
-* Change Focal Length (it helps with interiors)
+* Change Focal Length (view panel) (it helps with interiors)
+* Auto Merge Vertices (options in edit mode)

 ## Limitations / Known Issues / Notes on Blender / Hacks / etc